-Prices start at under £18,000 and top out at just under £25,000.
-The entry-level SE models get 16-inch alloy wheels, plus heated and power folding mirrors, while SE-L models add rear privacy glass and front LED fog lights.
-At the top of the range, the CX-3 Sport Nav is the first car in the class to come with LED headlights.
+Prices start at around £19,000 and top out at around £25,000.
+The entry-level 'SE Nav+' models get 16-inch alloy wheels, plus heated and power folding mirrors, while 'SE-L Nav+' models add rear privacy glass and front LED fog lights.
+At the top of the range, the CX-3 'Sport Nav+' is one of the first cars in the class to come with LED headlights.
 With LED rear lights,18-inch diamond-cut alloy wheels and chrome accent door sills it's sharp looker.
-All models get a 7-inch colour touchscreen, cruise control, DAB radio, Bluetooth and a multifunction steering wheel, while Sport Nav models also feature navigation with 3-years free European map updates, a reversing camera, Bose surround sound, smart keyless entry and a head-up display.
-Choose an SE-L model and you'll find heated front seats, rear parking sensors, automatic climate control and rain-sensing wipers.
+All models get a 7-inch colour touchscreen, cruise control, DAB radio, Bluetooth and a multifunction steering wheel, while 'Sport Nav+' models also feature navigation with 3-years free European map updates, a reversing camera, Bose surround sound, smart keyless entry and a head-up display.
+Choose an 'SE-L Nav+' model and you'll find heated front seats, rear parking sensors, automatic climate control and rain-sensing wipers.
 There's a full complement of airbags, including curtain bags.
-Hill Hold Assist, Tyre Pressure Monitoring System and Dynamic Stability Control are standard across the range, while SE-L and Sport Nav models feature Mazda's Lane Departure Warning System and Smart City Brake Support.
+Hill Hold Assist, Tyre Pressure Monitoring System and Dynamic Stability Control are standard across the range, while 'SE-L Nav+' and 'Sport Nav+' models feature Mazda's Lane Departure Warning System and Smart City Brake Support.

 |Bolton Motor Park Abarth, Fiat and Mazda|

-|Maidstone Honda and Mazda|
+|Maidstone Suzuki, Honda and Mazda|

 |Mazda Northampton Motors|